weumn00b/Reversing/ReversingLinuxModules.md

 Our first step in this walkthrough is to look at what files we downloaded from the CTF.

-We can see that we have a file named "brainstorm.ko" and a file named "logs"
+You can see that there is a file named "brainstorm.ko" and a file named "logs"
 <br>
 <br><br>
 ![Pasted image 20241216213725](https://github.com/user-attachments/assets/f98ae060-0f7b-48f5-8b89-a16da77883f2)
 <br>
 <br>
-We then want to look into what the ".ko" extension [signifies](https://docs.legato.io/latest/getStartedKO.html). ".ko" files are used to "extend" the kernel of a Linux Distribution.
+The next step is to look into what the ".ko" extension [signifies](https://docs.legato.io/latest/getStartedKO.html). ".ko" files are used to "extend" the kernel of a Linux Distribution.
 From my understanding, this means that they are some sort of binary files, probably coded in C.
 <br><br><br>
 ![Pasted image 20241216213901](https://github.com/user-attachments/assets/e2f54ccb-819e-4cc3-995d-1935302f05d4)
 <br><br>
 Looking at the logs file, it appears to be gibberish.
-We will probably need to decode this to get our flag.
+It is probably necessary to decode this to get our flag.
 <br><br><br>
 ## Ghidra
 ---

-Now that we have a basic understanding of the files, its time to open the "brainstorm.ko" file, and start to dig into what is happening.
+Now that you have a basic understanding of the files, its time to open the "brainstorm.ko" file, and start to dig into what is happening.

-The first thing I see are these functions that have been created:
+The first thing you will notice are these functions that have been created:
  <br><br><br>
 ![Pasted image 20241216214338](https://github.com/user-attachments/assets/3496c219-b4d8-4fe8-864c-43a4ea581c96)

  <br><br>
-Looking at "keys_read", I bet that they are installing some sort of keylogger.
-We'll save that for later.
+Looking at "keys_read", I would assume that they are installing some sort of keylogger.
+We will save that for later.

 ### **Who is the author?**
 ---

 A good thing to know in Ghidra is the search tool.
-There are many different ways you can search for references to things, but I mainly just search all the fields.
+There are many different ways you can search for references to things, but a good starting point is All Fields.
  <br><br><br>
  ![Pasted image 20241216214748](https://github.com/user-attachments/assets/f45c524e-70dc-4690-8a3e-92323ead5224)
 <br><br>